 After cooking, carefully remove the mug and plate from your microwave.
 Use a slotted spoon to check on the egg.
 If the white is set, it’s done!
 If it’s not quite set, put the mug and plate back into the microwave and cook for another 20 seconds.
 Repeat until the egg white has set.

 Be sure to let the egg cool off a bit before piercing the yolk with a fork.
-Although, rare, it is possible for the the pressure in the yolk to release and spray hot egg into your face.
+Although, rare, it is possible for the the pressure in the yolk to release and spray hot egg onto your face.

 Serve your poached egg however you like!
 One of my favorite ways to eat them is on top of toast, with some arugula and cherry tomatoes if I’m feeling fancy. ;-)